CytoidCommunity/Cytoid-wiki/docs/en/charting/audio.md

 ![](./_sources_audio.md/appr2_after.png)

 Now the music starts at Label 3.
 And you can test play this with scanline shift 0.
 If the scanline rebounds in line with the beat, you've done right.

+Congratulations!
+You've learned how to edit an audio file.
+Now, you should try editing your audio file and start charting!